sylque/docuss/README.md

 Docuss is a comment/discussion/collaboration system for your website or web app.

 ## Features
-- Allows to add comments **or full discussion topics** to web pages.
+- Add comments **or full discussion topics** to your web pages.
-- Allows to create **menus or buttons with attached comments/discussions**.
+- Create **menus or buttons with attached comments/discussions**.
-- You can host it yourself or it can be hosted for you.
+- Host it yourself or have it hosted for you.

 ## Demos